DFE-Digital/academies-academisation-api/README.md

 ### Useful tips
 #### Linting
 We make use of [eslint](https://eslint.org/) for the Cypress tests to ensure code quality.
-You can explicitly check for issues by running
+You can explicitly check for issues by running the following from the CypressTests directory:

 `npm run lint`